 At that moment of time, I was changing towns every few days.
 While I still struggle with affording myself some downtime, I now understand that constant moving is the enemy number one of my blogging.
 If one envisions only the time for traveling, staying somewhere, experiencing the destination or the event, and then moving on – where is the time for reflecting, organizing one’s thoughts, writing and editing them, editing photographs or videos, publishing them, promoting them?
 With the constant rush, a blogger surely works against oneself and is always left behind.

 3. Limit friends-time!

 Being away from one’s homeland, from the people, food, bed and customs you are used to, makes you generally more accepting to invite friends over to join your travel adventures.
 Speaking in a mother’s tongue reconfirms that you still belong somewhere, that not all your anchors are broken.
 Yet, I am not so sure I belong to Croatia anymore.
 I cannot say I belong somewhere else either.
 But my feet do not value artificial political organization of the world anymore.

 I feel more as a homeless person than as a traveler.
 Traveling for holidays and traveling for days is not the same

-This means that I feel more as a homeless person than as a traveler.
+This means that I feel more like a homeless person than like a traveler.
 What I’ve learned on several occasions some Croatian friends joined me in Southeast Asia, or just by meeting other typical travelers, is that traveling for holidays and traveling for days is not the same.

 People take vacations from their work, they leave somewhere exotic, and then they are ready to exhaust themselves from experiences in the offer.
 Their bodies decide NOT to feel the jet lag, they are immediately ready to go out and party on, and there is no attraction they could miss.